Coupled Supersymmetry and Ladder Structures Beyond the Harmonic Oscillator: Conclusion and Future Work

 \section{Conclusion and Future Work}

 By considering the QMHO in the context of SUSY, the coupled SUSY structure unifying the QMHO and SUSY was developed.
 Coupled SUSY has many of the desirable properties of both: true ladder operators exist, there are two sectors, and charge operators exist between the sectors.
 The existence of true ladder operators led to a richer theory for coherent states than what has existed in the past, namely applying a charge operator led to an intertwining in the coherent states structures in both sectors.
 Moreover, focusing on the case of unbroken coupled SUSY gave some results regarding the spectrum of coupled SUSY Hamiltonians as well as uncertainty principles which generalize the Heisenberg uncertainty principle.
-A strength of the theory is its background-independence, i.e. unlike traditional SUSY quantum mechanics, it is not tethered to analysis on $\R$; instead, the above may apply to any $L^2(\Omega)$ space. $\Omega$ may simply be a locally compact group or even have a manifold structure.
-Moreover, this theory is inherently a multi-particle and multi-dimensional theory and does not suffer some of the pitfalls that traditional SUSY quantum mechanics has for multiple particles or multiple dimensions \cite{kouri4,mandelshtam,kouri5}.
+A strength of the theory is its background-independence, e.g., the above may apply to any $L^2(\Omega)$ space. $\Omega$ may simply be a locally compact group or even have a manifold structure.
+Unbroken coupled SUSYs for which $-\gamma =\delta$ can be realized as harmonic oscillators and as such coupled SUSY may be a better model for elementary particles than traditional supersymmetric quantum mechanics.
+Moreover, coupled SUSY is inherently a multi-particle and multi-dimensional theory and does not suffer some of the pitfalls that traditional SUSY quantum mechanics has for multiple particles or multiple dimensions \cite{kouri4,mandelshtam,kouri5}.
+It has also been shown that spurious states exist for sector two tensor Hamiltonians for tensorial systems \cite{chia1} In spite of these drawbacks, tensorial multidimensional SUSY quantum mechanics has been used to determine excited-state energies and wavefunctions using adiabatic switching \cite{chia2} in addition to the construction of sector one states via imaginary time propagation \cite{chia3}.

 In a future work, the authors intend to explore broken coupled SUSY, the nature of the coupled SUSY algebra, and the spectral theory of the coupled SUSY momentum and position operators.
 The ladder structure for coupled SUSY appears to have a natural relationship with the group of Lorentz transformations $\operatorname{SO}(2,1)$, which may be promising for applications to quantum field theory.
 On the other hand, the perturbed eigenvalue structure in comparison with the standard harmonic oscillator may also have implications in solid state theory.
-More generally, the appearance of Lagrangian and action variables is intriguing for the formulations of quantum field theories.
+More generally, the appearance of Lagrangian and dilation variables is intriguing for the formulations of quantum field theories.
 The appearance of the Lagrangian is also of interest for describing tunnelling processes.